Running jobs

 Login nodes are shared among many users and therefore must not be used to run computationally intensive tasks.
 Those should be submitted to the scheduler which will dispatch them on compute nodes.

-The key principle of a shared computing environment is that resources are shared among users and must be scheduled.
-It is mandatory to schedule work by submitting jobs to the scheduler on Sherlock.
-And since login nodes are a shared resource, they must not be used to execute computing tasks.
+The key principle of a shared computing environment is that resources are shared among users and access to them must be scheduled.
+On Sherlock, it is mandatory to schedule work by requesting resources and submitting jobs to the scheduler.
+Because login nodes are shared by all users, they must not be used to execute computational tasks.

 Acceptable use of login nodes include: